glavoy/GiSTX/README.md

 - logic checks can use compound statements
 - added date range functionality
 - added 'unique' logic check - do not allow duplicate records for this field
+- app checks for new crf's and also checks for new fields - it adds everything to the database.

 ### Instructions